Introduction

 Running the application

-- Download the latest MomentoBooth release for your OS from the GitHub releases page.
+- Download/install the latest MomentoBooth release for your OS, check the install instructions.

 - It may be convenient to place a shortcut on your desktop.